 We know that you want to reduce the offending edge, but you don’t want to risk trimming off too much that you compromise how the aligners sit over the teeth and its ability to create the tooth movements it needs to.
 If you damage an aligner, a new one will have to be remade and could slow down your treatment time and how long Invisalign takes.
 It’s just not worth trying to do yourself.

 As you know, Invisalign treatment involves series of several aligners during the process.
 The discrepancy between the shape of your next aligner and the alignment of your teeth is greatest when you begin wearing your next aligner.
 This is when the pressure is at it’s greatest, and you may feel some discomfort.
 Over time, though, your teeth will start to shift and conform to fit the aligner.
 Any pain will subside and your mouth will relax.

 Do Aligners like Invisalign Hurt?
 It’s More Pressure Than Anything Else

 If you’re wondering does Invisalign hurt?
 And how much?
 Know that it’s really more a mild discomfort that does ease over time.
-There are a few things you can do, though, to ease that discomfort.
+There are a few things you can do, though, to ease that discomfort:

 - Start a New Set of Aligners at Night